rmotr-students-code/002-pyp-demoday-g1/README.md

 - Ideally, figure a way to only put games into the gamesDB.
     - if not 2, protect the site from apps that dont have a price_info section.
 - build way to search through games library - Basic Functionality
-- Changes amount format on settings
+- Changes amount format, list view on settings